-The Everybody's Install Guide is only published for the current version (2020.4) of Tableau Server.
-If you want to install an earlier version of Tableau Server, refer to the deployment content for the version that you wish to install.
+The Everybody's Install Guide is only published for the current version (2021.3) of Tableau Server.
+If you want to install an earlier version of Tableau Server, refer to the deployment content for the version that you want to install.
 See Archived Help Content(Link opens in a new window).

-In the previous chapter (Planning Your Deployment) you figured out:
+In the previous chapter (Planning Your Deployment) you learned:

-How you're going to license your server (by users or by cores).
+How you're going to licence your server (by users or by cores).

 What hardware you'll need in order to run your server.

 How your users are going to authenticate with Tableau Server – either using Windows Active Directory or using local authentication on Tableau Server.

 Whether you need to create a domain account for the Run As User account.

 Right?
 If not, go back and spend some time on these issues.
 This is where a stitch in time really does save nine.
 For example, if you go through this chapter and guess at the authentication configuration, and you get it wrong… well, you'll have to uninstall the server and start over again.
 Or worse, if you undersize your hardware specs for the usage your organisation requires, then eventually everyone will be grumpy because things are running too slowly.